Sensory Processing . Multisensory Integration . Learning . Neuronal Computation . Deep Brain Imaging . Thalamus

-Reliable multisensory integration is the basis for learning and memory and shapes our future behaviours.
-Malfunctions of sensory integration like false (or “phantom”) neuronal representations can result in detrimental behavioural outcomes.
-Several higher brain areas are now known to be involved in the storage and retrieval of memories.
-However, how sensory information flow to these areas is integrated, preprocessed and routed remains elusive.
-Our research aims to understand how sensory inputs are represented and computed in subcortical parts of the brain to elucidate key principals of multisensory integration that precede higher brain areas.
+Malfunctions of sensory integration like false (or “phantom”) representations can result in detrimental behavioural outcomes.
+Higher brain areas are involved in computation, storage and retrieval of these sensory representations.
+However, how multisensory information flow to these areas is integrated, preprocessed and routed in subcortical circuits remains elusive.
+In our ongoing work, we are in-terested in how the brain, and particularly early thalamic relays, integrate sensory inputs from different sensory modalities, e. g. vision and audition to generate behavioural gains.
 To address this question, we combine state of the art circuit neuroscience tools like opto- and pharmacogenetics with single and two-photon imaging techniques to reveal computational frameworks of multisensory integration in deep brain areas and their effects on behaviour and learning.